kamshory/MusicProductionManager/README.md

 ## MusicXML Player

 **Music Production Manager** is equipped with a MusicXML player which can be used both when the vocalist is practicing and when taking vocals.
-MusicXML player will display the music score in sync with the music being played.
+MusicXML player will display the music rating in sync with the music being played.

 MIDI editor is useful for changing instruments on each song track.
 Producers may need to change the instruments of songs to MIDI format that have been uploaded to **Music Production Manager** without having to download the MIDI file and edit it using a third-party application.